Becoming a Candidate

 The notification of the non-candidacy form is to notify the Clerk's Office and the electorate of an incumbent officeholder's intent to not seek re-election to the same office.
 Incumbent officeholders who do not intend to seek re-election to the same office should file the notification by the deadline listed on the table above.
 If an incumbent not seeking re-election files the notification timely, the nomination paper deadline remains the same.
 If an incumbent does not file this form does not seek re-election, the deadline for filing signatures with the City Clerk for that office is extended 72 hours.
 The deadline is not extended for the incumbent.

 Please note: If an incumbent has a change of mind after filing the notification of non-candidacy, he or she can run for re-election by filing the appropriate ballot access paperwork by the 1st Tuesday in January.

 - Download a Campaign Registration Statement from the Wisconsin Elections Commission website.

 - File your Campaign Registration Statement with the City Clerk's Office as soon as you decide to become a write-in candidate.
 Write-in votes are counted for candidates who file a Campaign Registration Statement by the deadline listed on the table above.

 - Political signs shall not exceed thirty-two (32) square feet in area.

-- Political signs shall not be displayed on any bui8lding or grounds that are owned, operated or maintained by any public agency, or any city-owned post or traffic control device or on any pole, post or appurtenance owned or operated by an utility.
+- Political signs shall not be displayed on any building or grounds that are owned, operated, or maintained by any public agency, or any city-owned post, or traffic control device, or on any pole, post, or appurtenance owned or operated by any utility.
 Political signs shall be placed only on private property in accordance with Chapter 12, Wisconsin Statutes.
 Political signs shall not be placed on vacant private property without the consent of the property owner.

-- Any illegal signs or unusable signs due to ear, tear or damage may be removed without notice by the city.
+- Any illegal signs or unusable signs due to wear, tear, or damage may be removed without notice by the city.